ydrive/EasySynth/README.md

   - png - 8-bit image output with lossless png compression
   - exr - 16-bit image output with lossless exr compression, to open them with OpenCV in Python use `cv2.imread(img_path, cv2.IMREAD_ANYCOLOR | cv2.IMREAD_ANYDEPTH)`
 - Choose the output images width and height
-  - Choosing a different aspect ratio than the selected camera actor aspect ratio can result in an unexpected field of view in the output images
+  - The aspect ratio of the camera will be updated according to the chosen output size
 - Choose the depth infinity threshold for depth rendering
 - Choose the appropriate scaling coefficient for increasing optical flow image color saturation
 - Choose the output directory